 Understanding a Company’s Social Responsibility

-CSR strategies are implemented to have a positive impact on all stakeholders, including employees, partners, customers, shareholders, and local and global communities.
+The implementation of CSR strategies has a positive impact on all stakeholders, including employees, partners, customers, shareholders, and local and global communities.

 Conscious Capitalism Definition: This business philosophy advocates ethical business practices to serve its stakeholders and create a positive impact on society.
 It also keeps tabs on the company’s environmental impact.

-CSR is not mandated or even regulated, so there is a wide variety of ways it can be implemented.
+CSR is not mandated or even regulated, so there are a wide variety of ways CSR initiatives can be implemented.
 For example: